What Is a Dependent Care FSA and How Does It Work?

-- Summer or day camps
+- Summer day camps

-What Are The Benefits of a Dependent Care FSA?
+What Are the Benefits of a Dependent Care FSA?

-If you have determined that your needs will require a set amount of money that aligns with the contribution amounts attached to the FSA, then it can be a hugely beneficial option for you, that will not only save you money, but offer you extra benefits such as ease of use and variety of payment options.
+If you have determined that your needs will require a set amount of money that aligns with the contribution amounts attached to the FSA, then it can be a hugely beneficial option for you, that will not only save you money, but also offer you extra benefits such as ease of use and variety of payment options.